National Civil Police (El Salvador): Salvadoran gang crackdown

-Hierarchical organization and responsibilities
+Organization and responsibilities

 According to the Chapultepec Peace Accords the PNC should not be connected to, or under the influence of any aspect of the Military forces.
 Within the PNC the Director General is at the top of the hierarchy.
 The President of the Republic of El Salvador has the power to appoint and replace the Director General of the PNC as they see fit; and under certain circumstances, such as a violation of human rights, the Legislator can suggest and enforce the removal of a Director General of the PNC.

 The Director General is responsible for hiring within the PNC, implementing public security policies, and drafting the PNC’s budget.
 Additionally, the Director General oversees six main subdirectories: Public Security, Investigations, Specialized Operative Areas, Land transportation, Rural Police, and Administration and Finances.
 The Deputy Director General is the second highest position in the PNC, overseeing the Deputy Directors of Investigations, Public Security, Administration, Intelligence, and Operational and Specialized Areas.
 The Inspector General (who reports to the Director General of the PNC) monitors the PNC for violations of human rights and the Peace Accords.
 The PNC also contains the Disciplinary Investigation Unit, the Control Unit, and the Internal Affairs Unit which all hold members of the PNC accountable.

-Members of the PNC are divided into the general categories which contribute to the hierarchical structure of the institution.
+Members of the PNC are organized into rank categories which contribute to the hierarchical structure of the institution.
 Police officers, Corporals and Sergeants are at the “Basic Level”; Sub-inspectors, Inspectors, and Chief Inspector fall within the “Executive Level”; and the “Superior Level” consists of the Sub-Commissioners and Commissioners.

+The National Academy of Public Security (ANSP) is the training academy of the National Civil Police,where recruits graduate from before becoming police officers.In order to receive certain promotions or work on specialized units, PNC officers must successfully pass courses and exams associated with the potential position.

+Personnel and training

+In order to enter the PNC as an officer, citizens are required to successfully complete training at the Mauricio Antonio Arriaza Chicas National Academy of Public Security (ANSP).
+Officers graduate the ANSP with training in security and human rights.
+Throughout the course of their career, officers are also receive additional training in the newly emerging aspects of law enforcement.
+In order to receive certain promotions or work on specialized units, PNC officers must successfully pass courses and exams associated with the potential position.

+Equipment

 Weapons

-The Salvadoran police use the same kind of small arm types in all their branches.
-Also it uses, telescopic sights, Aimpoint T2 Micro, Ohuhu OH-RG-SC Reflex Sights (panoramic sights), EOTech EXPS 3-0 sights, Barska Holographic Reflex Red Dot Sight, Ozark Rihno Tactical Sights, Trijicon MRO-C sights, EOTech 512..A65 sights, Vortex Optics StrikeFire II sights, Burrist Fast BFire3, Tasco Red Dot Sights, CVLIFE Optics Hunting Rifle Scope 2.5x40e red and green illuminated crosshair mount sights in every kind of assault rifle and rifle the every branch of the Salvadoran police forces.
+The Salvadoran police uses the same kind of small arm types in all their branches.
+It also uses telescopic sights, Aimpoint T2 Micro, Ohuhu OH-RG-SC Reflex Sights (panoramic sights), EOTech EXPS 3-0 sights, Barska Holographic Reflex Red Dot Sight, Ozark Rihno Tactical Sights, Trijicon MRO-C sights, EOTech 512..A65 sights, Vortex Optics StrikeFire II sights, Burrist Fast BFire3, Tasco Red Dot Sights, CVLIFE Optics Hunting Rifle Scope 2.5x40e red and green illuminated crosshair mount sights in every single assault rifle of every branch of the police department.